pianohacker/quickprom/README.md

 ## Features

-- Shows labels that are shared between samples/series, and hides date if it's the same between all series
+- Automatically summarizes data:
-- Can automatically use authorization from your CloudFoundry CLI session
+	- Collapses labels that are shared between samples/series
-- If outputting to a terminal:
+	- Only shows date once if it's the same between all series
-	- Labels are organized into a table
+- Supports basic authentication, or automatically using authorization from your CloudFoundry CLI session

 ## TODO